Deluxe Smoked Habanero Meatloaf

 Smoked Habanero Meatloaf

-The leftovers (if you have any) of this smoked habanero meatloaf are just as good as the day you made this meatloaf.
+The leftovers of this smoked habanero meatloaf are just as good as the day you make it.
 Maybe even a little bit better.
 It is perfect for sandwiches, which we made the next day.
 We just topped toasted French bread with a slab of warmed meatloaf followed by mayonnaise and red onion.
 The onion and bread add a nice crunch to the tender meatloaf.
 I can’t have a sandwich without mayonnaise, so mine definitely got an extra helping of it on top.

 Smoked Habanero Meatloaf Sandwiches